georchestra/georchestra/docker/README.md

  * MapfishApp
  * Security Proxy

-In order to (re)build docker image :
+In order to (re)build a docker image:

 ```bash
 cd <module>